Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are the new IT architect in a company that operates a mobile sleep tracking application.
 When activated at night, the mobile app is sending collected data points of 1 kilobyte every 5 minutes to your backend.
 The backend takes care of authenticating the user and writing the data points into an Amazon DynamoDB table.
 Every morning, you scan the table to extract and aggregate last night's data on a per user basis, and store the results in Amazon S3.
 Users are notified via Amazon 5M5 mobile push notifications that new data is available, which is parsed and visualized by The mobile app Currently you have around lOOk users who are mostly based out of North America.
 You have been tasked to optimize the architecture of the backend system to lower cost what would you recommend?
 (Choose 2 answers)

 - [x] Create a new Amazon DynamoDB able each day and drop the one for the previous day after its data is on Amazon S3.
-- [ ] Have the mobile app access Amazon DynamoDB directly instead of J50N files stored on Amazon 53.
+- [ ] Have the mobile app access Amazon DynamoDB directly instead of J50N files stored on Amazon S3.
 - [x] Introduce an Amazon SQS queue to buffer writes to the Amazon DynamoDB table and reduce provisioned write throughput.
-- [ ] Introduce Amazon Elasticache lo cache reads from the Amazon DynamoDB table and reduce provisioned read throughput.
+- [ ] Introduce Amazon Elasticache to cache reads from the Amazon DynamoDB table and reduce provisioned read throughput.
-- [ ] Write data directly into an Amazon Redshift cluster replacing both Amazon DynamoDB and Amazon 53.
+- [ ] Write data directly into an Amazon Redshift cluster replacing both Amazon DynamoDB and Amazon S3.

 ### You are implementing a URL whitelisting system for a company that wants to restrict outbound HTTP'S connections to specific domains from their EC2-hosted applications you deploy a single EC2 instance running proxy software and configure It to accept traffic from all subnets and EC2 instances in the VPC.
 You configure the proxy to only pass through traffic to domains that you define in its whitelist configuration You have a nightly maintenance window or 10 minutes where all instances fetch new software updates.
 Each update Is about 200MB in size and there are 500 instances in theVPC that routinely fetch updates After a few days you notice that some machines are failing to successfully download some, but not all of their updates within the maintenance window.
 The download URLs used for these updates are correctly listed in the proxy's whitelist configuration and you are able to access them manually using a web browser on the instances.
 What might be happening?
 (Choose 2 answers)